-Our audit committee will consist of Floyd Katzke, Erez Meltzer and Richard Stone.
-Erez Meltzer will serve as the chairman of the audit committee.
-The two external directors will become members of the audit committee and replace Floyd Katske and Richard Stone upon their appointment to the board of directors following the closing of this offering, and they are expected to meet the requirements under the applicable rules and regulations of the SEC and the Nasdaq corporate governance rules.
+Our audit committee consists of Floyd Katzke, Erez Meltzer and Richard Stone.
+Erez Meltzer serves as the chairman of the audit committee.
+Our two proposed external directors, Noga Kainan and Dan Suesskind, will become members of the audit committee and replace Floyd Katske and Richard Stone upon their appointment to the board of directors, and they are expected to meet the requirements under the applicable rules and regulations of the SEC and the Nasdaq corporate governance rules.
+In accordance with the Companies Law, one of the external directors will serve as chairperson of the audit committee.
 Our board of directors has determined, in its business judgment, that Erez Meltzer is an audit committee financial expert as defined by the SEC rules and has the requisite financial experience as defined by the Nasdaq corporate governance rules.